 Accident victims who require spinal fusion surgery should be aware of the risk that’s associated.
-According to the one study, the failure rate for spine fusion surgical procedures is as high as 20%.
+According to one study, the failure rate for spine fusion surgical procedures is as high as 20%.
 When more than one vertebra is fused, the risk of a failed surgery becomes greater.

 Additional complications from a spinal fusion may result from a person’s overall health, age, and the extent of their disorder.
-Undergoing general anesthesia for a spinal surgery presents it’s own set of risks, and patients might suffer blood clots, excessive bleeding, and infection while in recovery.
+Undergoing general anesthesia for a spinal surgery presents its own set of risks, and patients might suffer blood clots, excessive bleeding, and infection while in recovery.
 Spinal fusion surgeries should only be used to treat severe spine injuries after all other alternatives have been exhausted.

 If you have a serious back injury and require spinal fusion or other spine surgery, contact the experienced trial lawyers at Frekhtman & Associates.
-Whether it was a car accident, trip and fall, ceiling collapse, or any other accident, our law firm prepares spinal surgery cases for trial and obtains excellent settlements and verdicts in such matters.
+Whether it was a car accident, trip, and fall, ceiling collapse, or any other accident, our law firm prepares spinal surgery cases for trial and obtains excellent settlements and verdicts in such matters.
 Call us for a free consultation (866) ATTY – LAW.

 A herniated disc is a common injury suffered after a car crash, slip & fall, or other trauma.
-In simple terms it means the jelly inside the center or nucleus of one spinal disc that makes up your spinal cord is now leaking outside the disc walls impinging or touching upon nerve roots.
+In simple terms, it means the jelly inside the center or nucleus of one spinal disc that makes up your spinal cord is now leaking outside the disc walls impinging or touching upon nerve roots.
 This impingement causes radiating pain known as radiculopathy.
-This can lead to a nerve injury in addition to the disc injury.
+This can lead to a nerve injury in addition to a disc injury.

 A herniation in the cervical spine leads to neck pain radiating pain down the arms.
 A herniated disc in the lumbar spine results in low back pain radiating or traveling pain down the legs.
 A herniated disc usually decreases your range of motion.
 A normal disc has a number of rings or walls so for the jelly to break through all of the walls and leak outside the disc, a serious traumatic force must occur.
 The types of herniated discs are illustrated below:

 The lawsuit value of a herniated disc ranges from $10,000 on the low end to many millions of dollars going well into the eight figures on the high end.
-A major factor in determining value is the extent of medical or health care and ultimate effect the injury has had on an individual’s life.
+A major factor in determining value is the extent of medical or health care and the ultimate effect the injury has had on an individual’s life.

 A spinal fusion is a type of surgery that brings together or fuses two or more bones in the spine known as vertebrae.
 Your spine has vertebrae separated by discs.
-If a disc is seriously injured because it herniated, that disc is no longer able of supporting the regular movement of the spine as well as the normal weights, loads, and stress put on the human body on a daily basis.
+If a disc is seriously injured because it is herniated, that disc is no longer able of supporting the regular movement of the spine as well as the normal weights, loads, and stress put on the human body on a daily basis.

 Spinal fusion can also less frequently be to the thoracic vertebrae which is the middle part of the spinal column.
-A spine fusion surgery is a very serious and permanent procedure that will carry lifelong back pain and symptoms that requires prolonged recovery time and future medical treatment.
+A spine fusion surgery is a very serious and permanent procedure that will carry lifelong back pain and symptoms that require prolonged recovery time and future medical treatment.
 Missing time from work coupled with additional medical costs of future treatment is damages items that you can recover from the at-fault party.